conniejhe/Surface-Cutting/README.md

 ## Introduction ##
 This repository contains the source code for the surface cutting plugin project for Paraview.
 The following plugins have been developed specifically for use by the Center of Imaging Science.
 All plugins were developed using Paraview's Plugin Development framework, which is described in greater detail here: [Plugins](https://www.paraview.org/Wiki/ParaView/Plugin_HowTo#Adding_plugins_to_ParaView_source)

 Developing custom plugins for Paraview requires a Paraview version that is compiled and built from source.
-Details on how to do that are here: [Build and Install](https://www.paraview.org/Wiki/ParaView:Build_And_Install)
+Details on how to do that are here: [Build and Install](https://www.paraview.org/Wiki/ParaView:Build_And_Install).
+Make sure to turn the 'PARAVIEW_USE_QT' and 'PARAVIEW_USE_PYTHON' variables on in ccmake.

 All development thus far has been done on Bofur (CIS machine), using the version of Paraview located in this path:
 ```